 The first model includes only the fixed effects (the “fixed effects only” model) while the subsequent models use different approaches for incorporating taxonomic random effects.
-The “phylogenetic random effects” model includes species-specific random effects that were modelled using a variance-covariance matrix derived from the bivalve phylogenetic tree.
+The “phylogenetic random effects” evaluates the hypothesis that depuration rates are phylogenetically conserved and determined by ancestry.
+This model includes species-specific random effects that were modelled using a variance-covariance matrix derived from the bivalve phylogenetic tree.
 We constructed a phylogenetic tree of all bivalve species using the Open Tree of Life API (Hinchliff et al., 2015) via the rotl R package (Michonneau et al., 2016).
 We estimated branch lengths using the Grafen method (Grafen, 1997), which scales internal nodes to approximate evolutionary divergence when branch-length information is incomplete, implemented through the ape R package (Paradis and Schliep, 2019).
 The “non-phylogenetic model” includes species-level random effects that are not structured by phylogeny.
-The “taxanomically nested model” has hierarchically nested order, family, genus, and species random effects.
+This model provides a null model against which to compare; statistical support for this model would suggest that depuration rates vary idiosyncratically between species for reasons not fully explained by the fixed effects.
+The “taxonomically nested model” has hierarchically nested order, family, genus, and species random effects.
+Statistical support for this model would suggests that species within hierarchical clades share depuration rates (e.g., species within a family are similar), but that differences between clades of the same level is not explained by relatedness of those clades (the phylogenetic model).

 We fit all four models using a Bayesian estimation approach implemented through the brms R package (Bürkner, 2017).
-The models were compared using efficient approximate leave-one-out cross-validation (LOO) using the loo R package (Vehtari et al., 2024), where the best model was identified as the one with the largest expected log predictive density (ELPD).
-The fit of all four models was also evaluated through the estimation of the Bayesian R2 (Gelman et al., 2019).
+The models were compared using efficient approximate leave-one-out cross-validation (LOO) using the loo R package (Vehtari et al., 2024), where the best model was identified as the one with the largest expected log predictive density (ELPD), which characterizes the ability of the model to predict the data withheld in the cross-validation.
+The fit of all four models was also evaluated through the estimation of a Bayesian R2 (Gelman et al., 2019).
 We evaluated the coefficients and conditional effects of predictors in the best fitting model to understand the impact of each variable on PST depuration rates.
-We used the best fitting model to estimate PST depuration rates for all harvested marine bivalves, as determined through the analysis of the FAO production data (FAO, 2024) described above.
+Finally, we used the best fitting model to estimate PST depuration rates for all harvested marine bivalves, as determined through the analysis of the FAO production data (FAO, 2024) described above.
+We included all harvested bivalves, not just those harvested from EEZs with known PST occurrence (Fig. S5), given that PST may be present but undetected in many of these EEZs and the potential for the range of PST causative agents to expand in the future.
 The life history traits for these species were also retrieved from SeaLifeBase using the rfishbase R package.

 3. Results